-Temporary crowns are placed immediately after the tooth preparation which maintains the arch integrity until the permanent crown is placed.
+Temporary crowns are placed immediately after the tooth preparation to maintain the arch integrity until the permanent crown is manufactured and placed.

-The basic reason why temporary crown placed is that it protects the prepared tooth from sensitivity and also to preserve the tooth structure in cases where the permanent
+The basic reason why a temporary crown placed is that it protects the prepared tooth from sensitivity and also preserves the tooth structure in cases where the permanent

 Causes of tooth pain after temporary crown placement: